 - A homeowner has no living spouse or dependents, and

-- The owner moves into a facility permanently, with no intent to return home, or
+- The owner moves into a facility permanently, with no intent to return home.

 In other words, as long as the owner expresses the intent to return home, and the owner's spouse or disabled or blind child live in the home, the home will not be counted against the owner for Medicaid-eligibility purposes.

 Once the owner passes, however, the state may place a lien on the home, to secure reimbursement of the value of the Medicaid services the owner received.
-This lien makes it impossible to sell the home or refinance a mortgage, without first paying the state what it may be owed.
-(The State of Maine can not collect on an estate recovery claim if a surviving spouse who is a joint tenant lives in the home, but the state has the authority to assert the claim after the surviving spouse dies.)
+This lien makes it impossible to sell the home or refinance a mortgage without first paying the state what it is owed.
+(The State of Maine cannot collect on an estate recovery claim if a surviving spouse who is a joint tenant lives in the home, but the state has the authority to assert the claim after the surviving spouse dies.)

 Other strategies are also available.
 The home can be given to a disabled child without penalty or disqualification.
 You might keep the right to live in the house for your lifetime and deed the remainder interest to others, who will then own the house after you pass.
 However, each strategy comes with risks that must be fully explored before determining the best option for you.

 An overall plan that is tailored to suit each individual and to meet as many contingencies as possible requires juggling a number of puzzle-pieces.
 There is no "one size fits all" solution.
-The key is to plan before you or your spouse may need nursing-home care (although some strategies for asset preservation can be employed just before - or even after - nursing home admission).
+The key is to plan before you or your spouse need nursing-home care (although some strategies for asset preservation can be employed just before - or even after - nursing home admission).

 As one piece in the overall picture of a balanced estate plan, we can help you save your home.
 We welcome the opportunity to work with you.